Last Updated on October 6, 2022 by Jim Ferri

 By Jim Ferri

-It turned out to be very basic but quite clean, modern, comfortable and safe.
-It had two small basic beds, a small bathroom/shower, excellent Wi-Fi and a television I couldn’t get to work.
-All in all, it lived up to its motto “all you need to sleep.”
+It was basic but exceptionally clean, modern, comfortable, and safe.
+It had two small basic beds, a small bathroom/shower, excellent Wi-Fi, and a television, which I couldn’t get to work.
+However, it lived up to its motto, “All you need to sleep.”

-I didn’t need to sleep, however, so I just dropped my bag in my room and headed back towards the station.
+I didn’t need to sleep, so I dropped my bag in my room and headed back towards the station.
 I wandered around the central city for a while along streets where bicyclists greatly outnumbered pedestrians.

 The Black Diamond and Royal Library